csgillespie/efficientR/main.md

 })
 ```

-The RStudio mirror is a virtual machine run by Amazon's
-EC2 service, and it syncs with the main CRAN mirror in Austria once per day.
+The RStudio mirror is a virtual machine run by Amazon's EC2 service, and it syncs with the main CRAN mirror in Austria once per day.
 Since RStudio is using Amazon's CloudFront, the repository is automatically distributed around the world, so no matter where you are in the world, the data doesn't need to travel very far, and is therefore fast to download.

 #### The **fortunes** package

-This section illustrates the power of `.Rprofile` customisation with reference to a
-package that was developed for fun.
-The code below could easily be altered to
-automatically connect to a database, or ensure that the latest packages have been
+This section illustrates the power of `.Rprofile` customisation with reference to apackage that was developed for fun.
+The code below could easily be altered to automatically connect to a database, or ensure that the latest packages have been downloaded.
-downloaded.

 The **fortunes** package contains a number of memorable quotes that the community has collected over many years, called R fortunes.
 Each fortune has a number.
 To get fortune number $50$, for example, enter